Chicago

 Our law firm is investigating the claims against social media companies for mental illness caused by excessive usage.

-Social media platforms have been proven to have negative effects on the mental well-being of teens and children who use them, and these lawsuits aim to compensate victims for the suffering that has been caused.
+Frequent social media use and behavioral addiction have been proven to have negative effects on the mental well-being of teens and children who use them, and these lawsuits aim to compensate victims for the suffering that has been caused.

 do i qualify for the social media mental health lawsuit?